-- It is possible to transform the given algorithm A into an agreement algorithm A' in this stronger synchronous model: - ► The sequence of messages process i sends in the interval [(r - 1)d, rd) in A, is the sequence of messages A' sends in its round r. - ► The behavior caused by the failure of i in A corresponds to a possible behavior in A'.
+- It is possible to transform algorithm A into an agreement algorithm A' in this stronger synchronous model: - ► The sequence of messages process i sends in the interval [(r - 1)d, rd) in A, is the sequence of messages A' sends in its round r. - ► The behavior caused by the failure of i in A corresponds to a possible behavior in A'.

 The resulting algorithm A' is an f-round agreement algorithm for the stronger synchronous model, for $n \ge f + 2$.
-This is a contradiction of Theorem 6.33 (of the "honeycomb book").
+This is a contradiction of Theorem 6.33: